 Many of the pictures of Sandhill Cranes flying in over the Platte River on this page, plus the video clips used in the Sandhill Crane Migration Video below were taken from a Blind overlooking the Platte River on an evening Sandhill Crane Migration Viewing Blind Tour done in mid March of 2007.

--- Most of the Photos and Videos on this page were taken with my trusty "old" Canon Powershot SX100IS with a built in 10x power zoom Lens that has now taken over 4,000 pictures and is still working fine!
-(The pocket sized Canon SX230HS above with 14x zoom and GPS Photo Location Tracker will probably be my next Digital Camera!)
+-- Most of the Photos and Videos on this page were taken with my trusty "old" Canon Powershot SX100IS with a built in 10x power zoom Lens that took over 6,000 pictures and was still working fine when I upgraded to the new smaller pocket sized Canon SX280HS with a built in 20x zoom and a GPS Photo Location Tracker in 2013 shown above in the blue box.
+I am really enjoying the built in 20x zoom, the crisp photos, and the low light capabilities of the new SX280HS!

 Tip -- When you are zoomed in at 3x or more, use a Tripod or an easy to carry Monopod to cut down on "Fuzzy Photos" from Camera shake -- Image Stabilization can only do so much when you are zoomed in!

-This "Central Nebraska Viewing Guide" pdf map shows both the Nebraska Nature & Visitor Center and their Viewing Blind + the Rowe Sanctuary & Audubon Center and their main Viewing blind. (below) It also shows the roads running along the south edge of the Platt river and the locations of some outdoor Sandhill Crane Viewing Sites.
+This Google map shows the roads running along the south edge of the Platt river and the locations of some outdoor Sandhill Crane Migration Viewing Sites.

 The Map also shows the area county roads near the Platte River between the two Crane Viewing Centers where you can watch the Sandhill Cranes feed in the cornfields from the edge of the roads -- especially the less traveled gravel ones -- in the daytime before they group together late in the day for their short fly over to the Platte River about Sunset to roost for the night.

-Tip 2 - Also enlarge and print the Google interactive map showing the roads in the area which is also shown at a Crane viewing map link above.
-This map shows the Alda Road Viewing Platform + the "less traveled" gravel county roads near the Platte River in the area SW of Grand Island, NE over to the viewing areas near the Rowe Sanctuary SE of Kearny, Nebraska.
+Tip - Check out this Google map showing the roads in the area.
+This map shows the less traveled gravel county roads near the Platte River in the area SW of Grand Island, NE over to the viewing areas near the Rowe Sanctuary SE of Kearny, Nebraska.

 Alda Bridge Crane Viewing Platform overlooking Platte River on Hwy 26